afni/afni/doc/afni_sphinx/programs/fat_proc_imit2w_from_t1w_sphx.rst

       axial, sagittal and coronal views of the final T2w volume are saved by default in the same location as the output volumes.

-      NB: if you use a volume made this way as a reference in TORTOISE, then at least for ~adult-human-like (imitation) t2w volumes, at present it seems like you should use the option:
+      *NB: if you use a volume made this way as a reference in TORTOISE, then at least for ~adult-human-like (imitation) t2w volumes, at present it seems like you should use the following option when: running DR_BUDDI:  --enforce_deformation_antisymmetry 1.
-        --enforce_deformation_antisymmetry 1
       This seems to improve registration.